 Return to work after parental leave (Maternity Leave) is 12 weeks.
-There were no cases of employees for parental leave in financial year 2013 reported and hence retention is 100%.
+There was one case of employee going on for parental leave in financial year 2014.
 This information is available under HR policies of company posted on website.
+We plan to introduce parental leave and condolence leave in 2015 and reduce working days per week from 6 to 5.

-Minimum Notice Period: Minimum notice period is either as per management of change procedure which is part of the company management system or as specified in the bargaining agreement applicable to floating staff.
+Minimum Notice Period : Minimum notice period is either as per management of change procedure which is part of the company management system or as specified in the bargaining agreement applicable to floating staff.